LNDN DRGS

 LNDN DRGS (disemvoweling of "London Drugs") is a Canadian-American hip hop duo made up of Jay Worthy and producer Sean House.
-As of 2019, they have been primarily releasing projects through their GDF Records imprint.
+As of 2025, they have been primarily releasing projects through their GDF Records imprint.

 History

-Rapper Jay Worthy and producer Sean House began working on music in the early 2010s for Jay Worthy’s 2012 mixtape ‘The Lifestyle’ hosted by DJ Mustard.
+Rapper Jay Worthy and producer Sean House began working on music in the early 2010’s for Jay Worthy’s 2012 mixtape The Lifestyle hosted by DJ Mustard.
 They continued making new music together through 2013-2014, leading to the formation of LNDN DRGS as a group.
-Mentored by the late A$AP YAMS, they released the EP’s: ‘LNDN DRGS EP,’ ‘Burnout’ and their debut full length album ‘Aktive’ in 2015 on Fool's Gold Records.
+Mentored by the late A$AP YAMS, they released the EP’s: LNDN DRGS EP, ‘'Burnout EP and their debut full-length album Aktive in 2015 on Fool's Gold Records.

-In 2016 LNDN DRGS released the follow up EP ‘Burnout 2’ on Fool's Gold Records.
+In 2016 LNDN DRGS released the follow up EP Burnout 2 EP on Fool's Gold Records.
 Between 2017-2019 LNDN DRGS released collaborative EP’s with rappers Curren$y, Left Brain, and producers The Alchemist, A$AP P On The Boards and King Most.

-In 2018 the group released the third installment of the Burnout series ‘Burnout 3’ and a deluxe version of their debut album ‘Aktive’ featuring 9 new songs.
+In 2018 the group released the third installment of the Burnout series Burnout 3 EP and a deluxe version of their debut album Aktive featuring 9 new songs.

-In 2019 the duo released their second full length project 'Affiliated,' a compilation album with each song featuring a different artist.
+In September 27th, 2019 the duo released their second full length project Affiliated, a compilation album with each song featuring a different artist.
+In December 11th, 2020 LNDN DRGS dropped the full-length album Burnout 4.
+On March 25th, 2022 LNDN DRGS teamed up with rapper Larry June to release the joint album 2 P'z In A Pod.
+On March 8th, 2024 LNDN DRGS released Affiliated 2 the follow up to 2019’s compilation album Affiliated.
+On May 23rd, 2025 LNDN DRGS released the fifth entry of the Burnout series Burnout 5 EP.

-In 2020/21 Jay Worthy released 2 solo projects and LNDN DRGS dropped the full length album ‘Burnout 4.’
-Jay Worthy also made guest appearances on albums by Larry June, Isaiah Rashad, Westside Gunn and Jim Jones.

-In 2022 LNDN DRGS teamed up with rapper Larry June to release the joint album ‘2 P’z in a Pod.’

-In 2024 LNDN DRGS released ‘Affiliated 2’ the follow up to 2019’s compilation album ‘Affiliated.’

-On June 19th, 2024, Jay performed along with the hip hop collective Meet the Whoops, their eponymously titled debut song "Meet the Whoops", for Kendrick Lamar's concert The Pop Out: Ken & Friends at the Kia Forum in Inglewood, California.

-In 2025 LNDN DRGS released the fifth entry of the Burnout series ‘Burnout 5.’